You can purchase a Georgia fishing license:

 - Proof of residence, such as a Georgia driver’s license, is required to purchase a resident fishing license.

 - For purposes of buying a fishing license, residents are persons domiciled in Georgia (declared Georgia only state of legal residence) for a least three months and includes out-of-state college students living in Georgia.
 Students may use a current Georgia student I.D. as documentation.
-Residents also include full-time, active duty military personnel who are stationed in Georgia or who list Georgia as their home of record, and their dependents.
+Residents also include full-time, active duty military personnel and their dependents for purposes other than lifetime licenses.

 - A free hunting and fishing license may be issued once for Georgia resident military veterans discharged from active duty on or after July 1, 2005 who were on ordered Federal duty for a period of 90 days or longer.
 Valid for 12 months from date of issue.
 More details may be found under Freshwater and Trout License Requirements at